 Five Senses Garden

-One of the most beautiful and extraordinary parts of Delta Sensory Gardens is in my opinion the “Garden of the Five Senses”.
+One of the most beautiful and extraordinary parts of Delta Sensory Gardens is, in my opinion, the “Garden of the Five Senses”.
 That garden was designed by Rachel Doyle from the Arboretum Garden Centre.
-The wooden bridge is the entrance to the garden from two sides.
-There are a lot of vegetables, fruits and herbs and they are available for visitors to try.
-However, the most stunning feature of this garden is Kugal – one ton of pink marble floating on a water cushion (the largest of its kind in Ireland).
+So, the wooden bridge is the entrance to the garden from two sides.
+Moreover, this wooden bridge spans two quirky ear-shaped ponds complete with goldfish.
+Different tactile surfaces are used, including timber, steel, stone, marble, and glass.
+Visitors can sit and inhale the relaxing scent of lavender and curry plants.
+Lots of vegetables, fruits, and herbs are available to taste.
+But, the most stunning feature of this garden is the Kugal – one tonne of Indian pink marble floating on a cushion of water, on a limestone base and, colorful blue glass surround.
+What`s more, it is only one of its kind in Ireland.

 Patio Garden